The Writers are Australia’s most creative writing agency.

 It also means we’re independently minded.
 We don’t run with the pack, and we don’t follow trends.
 All our creative work aims for timeless appeal.

-Over the years, we’ve built a fluid team of leading writers from journalism, advertising, branding, communications, publishing, television and film.
+Over the years, we’ve built a fluid team of leading freelance researchers, writers, screenwriters, copywriters, art directors, designers, photographers, cinematographers.
+Even artists and poets.

-A whole battalion of expert writers we can mix and match to our clients’ advantage.
+A whole battalion of expert creatives we can mix and match to our clients’ advantage.

 ‘Too many people mistake tactics for strategy.’
 Mark Ritson